PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 justification or methodology.
 Usually having a more general readership, newsletters should never

-10. Project proposals and reports: A project proposal represents the justification for a programme
+be regarded a substitute for the true publication of research results.10.
+Project proposals and reports: A project proposal represents the justification for a programme

 of work, with the aim of producing measurable outputs that will demonstrably reach a clearly